Franklin County

 2.)
 Education and Training Voucher Program

-College students with a foster care history can apply for up to $5,000 a year for qualified school related expenses.
+Current and former foster youth ages 18-26 who are pursuing higher education can apply for up to $5,000 a year for qualified school related expenses.
 Funding is limited and available on a first-come, first-served basis.
 Applicants must complete the online application.
 You must be a current or former foster student who either:

 • was in U.S. foster care on your 18th birthday and aged out at that time